Time, results, treatment, blood, vial, papers, charting, review, progression

 People with MG are more likely to have other autoimmune diseases such as thyroid disease, lupus, or rheumatoid arthritis, so blood tests for these conditions may also be done.

 Some people with MG may not have a positive RNS test or other findings on standard NCS and EMG tests.
 An even more sensitive test, called single-fiber electromyography (SFEMG), may be needed in these cases.
-SFEMG is a more sensitive test but is not as widely available.1,4
+SFEMG is a more sensitive test but is not as widely available, as it requires more expertise to perform.1,4

 The Tensilon, or edrophonium test, is no longer used in the United States and many other countries, though it was once common.
 The drug used to perform the test, edrophonium, is no longer sold in the United States, and its results were unreliable.1